oiraqi/xcommerce-standalone-c/README.md

 Get to [Milestone 3](https://github.com/oiraqi/xcommerce-standalone-c/tree/master/milestone3)

 ## Milestone 4: Simple Arrays / Multi-dimensional Arrays
 Here, we will no more be bound to just three products.
 We will consider a multi-product catalog, i.e., a catalog that can contain any number of products.
-Moreover, **after** hadling all customers, Intergalactic Ltd. wants to a have a **detailed report** about all the placed orders.
+Moreover, **after** hadling all customers, Intergalactic Ltd. wants to have a **detailed report** about all the placed orders.

 Get to [Milestone 4](https://github.com/oiraqi/xcommerce-standalone-c/tree/master/milestone4)